zx80/proxy-pattern-pool/README.md

 This is useful for code which keeps creating new threads, eg `werkzeug`.
 For a database connection, a good time to do that is just after a `commit`.

+The proxy has a `_has_obj` method to test whether an object is available without extracting anything from the pool: this is useful to test whether returning the object is needed in some error handling pattern.

 The `Pool` class manage a pool of objects in a thread-safe way.
 Its constructor expects the following parameters: